amritamaz/amritamaz.github.io/_posts/tumblr/2014-12-2-why-read-feminism.md

 	- who should read it: everyone, but also women in STEM/CS, women who call themselves ‘left-brained’, women who say they are bad at math, startup founders, venture capitalists, present and future parents, anyone who writes about or works in STEM/CS

 3. Talking Back by bell hooks
-	- who should read it: EVERYONE, but also women who are struggling with their identity and voice, women of color, women in academia, women in industry or professional contexts,
+	- who should read it: EVERYONE, but also women who are struggling with their identity and voice, women of color, women in academia, women in industry or professional contexts

 If you have recommendations of books that gave you clarity about gender issues, I’d love to hear them!